MISSION:

 PROGRAM STATUS:

-• AN/APR-39E(V)2 is an Engineering Change Proposal to the Navy AN/APR-39D(V)2 with advanced technologies.
-The system is currently in test and evaluation and planned to undergo Follow-on Operational Test in 4QFY24 and First Unit Equipped in 4QFY27
+- AN/APR-39E(V)2 is an Engineering Change Proposal to the Navy AN/APR-39D(V)2 with advanced technologies.
+The system is beginning initial production, with Follow-on Operational Test scheduled, followed by First Unit Equipped.

 PROJECTED ACTIVITIES: